 - Once you selected all the photos that you want to hide/archive, tap on the 3-dot overflow menu on the top-right.

 There you go!
-You have succeeded to hide private photos in Google Photos app on your Android device.
-These photos will be archived and will not be visible in the photos mainstream on any of your synced devices.
+You have successfully hidden your private photos in the Google Photos app.
+These photos are archived and will not be visible in the app’s main feed, not even on your synced devices.

-- Go the app drawer and launch Google Photos app.
+- Go the app drawer and launch the Google Photos app.

 - Tap on the hamburger menu icon on the top-left (Three horizontal lines).
 Or, can also swipe out from the left edge of the app screen.